-We’re going to learn about volcanoes, location, sister cities, airport, seasons, altitude sickness, and a lot more!
+We’re going to learn about volcanoes, location, sister cities, airports, seasons, altitude sickness, and a lot more!

-Read more about the top 6 Quito Ecuador tourist attractions.
+Read more about the top things to do in Quito Ecuador.

 Quito Ecuador is a very popular tourist destination.
 With it’s modern and colonial charm, it seems to offer something for everyone.